 Published August 8, 2022

-Designing a new warehouse can be a difficult task.
+Designing a new distribution center can be a difficult task.
 Whether it is your first or 100th time, greenfield or brownfield project, there are several key areas to focus on when designing a new facility.
 Below are the seven essential steps to take to ensure a successful warehouse design project, from site selection all the way to go-live.

 1) Network Study